InsertKoinIO/koin/docs/reference/koin-core/modules.md

 ```

 :::info
-Koin does't have any import concept.
+Koin doesn't have any import concept.
 Koin definitions are lazy: a Koin definition is started with Koin container but is not instantiated.
 An instance is created only a request for its type has been done.
 :::

 We just have to declare list of used modules when we start our Koin container: